 - Pelta buckler shield [BODY (Hardened Defenses) 05, EV 03 (06 w/STR, 09 w/Martial Artist), Note: OV/RV bonus when using the Block Manoeuvre is 2 APs, Note: the OV bonus for the Shield Cover Manoeuvre is 2 APs].

-- Bronze knife [BODY 03, EV 03] but this is for utility in the wilderness.
+- Bronze knife [BODY 03, Enhance (EV): 01 (cap is 05), Descriptor: Piercing].
+This is for utility in the wilderness.
 Generally, she needs little else when it comes to travelling and camping equipment.